-12.8 Standing Order 12 does not apply in connection with hearingsto meetings at of the Licensing Sub-Committee, the Development Management Sub-Committee, or the City of Edinburgh Planning Local Review Body, nor to any subsequent consideration of the quasi-judicial matter-subject of the hearing.
+- 12.4 When the Council or Committee considers whether to hear a deputation, it must not discuss the merits of the case itself.
+If necessary a vote will be taken without discussion on whether to hear the deputation. - 12.5 Standing Order 12 does not apply to meetings of the Licensing Sub-Committee, the Development Management Sub-Committee, or the City of Edinburgh Planning Local Review Body, nor to any subsequent consideration of the quasi-judicial matter, or to any other quasi-judicial items considered by the Council or its committees.